Teams, tales and tips – a guide to the local game

 Carlisle, where England, Scotland and the sea meet, can thank its location for its fiery and fascinating past.
-Carlisle United can offer no thanks for the location of Brunton Park, the century-old ground set by a bow in the River Eden and a bend in the Petteril, so flooded twice in ten years that the aerial shots don’t begin to do justice to the damage caused.
+Carlisle United can offer no thanks for the location of Brunton Park, the century-old ground set by a bow in the River Eden and a bend in the Petteril, so flooded in recent years that the aerial shots don’t begin to do justice to the damage caused.

-England’s biggest football ground still with terracing, Carlisle’s home since 1909 had a filmic role in the 2010 docudrama ‘United’ about the Munich Air Disaster, convincingly doubling up as Old Trafford circa 1958.
+England’s biggest football ground still with terracing, Carlisle’s home since 1909 had a filmic role in the 2010 docudrama United about the Munich Air Disaster, convincingly doubling up as Old Trafford circa 1958.

 This is football as it used to be, more akin to Annan and Dumfries just over the border than watching a game in the new-builds of Morecambe or Fleetwood, the footballing communities of north-west Lancashire the same distance from Carlisle as Newcastle at the other end of Hadrian’s Wall.